Stephanie Knueppel, LPC, Owner

 Kelley Everson, LPC, Project Manager

 Kelley joined the Stateline Mental Health Services team in August 2015.
 Originally, Kelley started as a part-time therapist and is now one of our full-time therapist.
 She received her B.S. in Sociology from Northern Illinois University.
 She then attended the University of Wisconsin-Whitewater where she received her M.S. in Counselor Education and later added an emphasis in School Counseling.
 Kelley has several years of experience working as a full-time school guidance counselor in the Beloit School District.
-In addition to her experience has a school guidance counselor, she worked part-time as a therapist.
+In addition to her experience has a school counselor, she worked part-time as a therapist.
 She is also currently an adjunct professor at Concordia University where she teaches masters-level classes coinciding with counseling education.
 Kelley specializes in abuse and trauma, ADHD, adjustment disorders, anger management, anxiety and panic disorders, mood disorders, grief, OCD, and PTSD.
 She has also been trained in eye movement desensitization and reprocessing, Christian counseling, crisis intervention, and grief/loss counseling.
 Not only does Kelley serve clients in a therapeutic setting, she takes on administrative tasks related to our School Based Mental Health programs, clinic policies, and more behind the scenes tasks.

 Faith Mattison, LCSW, Clinical Supervisor